Chapter 6: Advanced Editing

 You can delete the appropriate data to reset Electric to its "factory" state.

-By default, project preferences are saved in each library that is written to disk.
-However, for multiple-library projects, this can be troublesome if some libraries have different preferences than others.
+Project Settings are also saved with your circuitry so that the values will be correct when the circuits are read back in.
+By default, Project Settings are saved in each library that is written to disk.
+However, for multiple-library projects, this can be troublesome if some libraries have different settings than others.
 The solution is to create a file, in the same directory as the libraries, called "projsettings.xml".
-If this file exists, then preferences are taken from it (and ignored in the libraries).
-To write this file, use the Project Preferences... command (in menu File / Export).
-To override current settings and explicitly read a project preferences file, use the Project Preferences... command (in menu File / Import).
+If this file exists, then settings are taken from it (and ignored in the libraries).
+To write this file, use the Project Settings... command (in menu File / Export).
+To override current settings and explicitly read a project settings file, use the Project Settings... command (in menu File / Import).

-When Electric finds Project Preferences that are inconsistent with the current values, this dialog appears.
+When Electric finds Project Settings that are inconsistent with the current values, this dialog appears.
 You must choose whether you want to use the new setting values or the current setting.
 This can be done on an individual basis, or for all settings that conflict.

 Figure 7.19